Attention 55+ Insiders: The 1st Boomer Wave is Happening Now!

 Good question.
-Special Taxes typically cover the cost of infrastructure like public roads, natural gas, public water, and sewer systems.
+Special Taxes typically cover the cost of infrastructures like public roads, natural gas, public water, and sewer systems.
 Municipal bonds are issued to finance these improvements.
-Homeowners purchasing in a Special Tax district pay their portion over a period of pre-determined years (typically 30 years).
+Homeowners purchasing in a Special Tax district pay their portion over a period of pre-determined years (typically 15 to 30 years).

 When a new community is planned where there once was a cornfield or a farm, there are only two choices when it comes to the water and sewer infrastructure.

 Put in a private water and sewer system.
 Choose one of two companies in Southern Delaware to put in the system and then charge all the home buyers an Impact Fee at settlement.
 Fees can range from a low of a few thousand dollars all the way up to $10,000 or more.

 If the community is contiguous to a town, get annexed into the town and float a Municipal Bond to raise the money to put in the infrastructure.
 Residents all pay a Special Tax to reimburse the town for the costs over time.
 Benefit?
 You now have a municipal, public water and sewer system instead of a private “for-profit” system.

 There is a third possibility if a new community happens to be located in a part of Sussex County where there is County sewer available, but that rarely happens anymore.

 I thought Delaware had low taxes.